Mayur9145/DSA-NOTES-PB-mayur95/README.md

 # DSA-NOTES-PB-mayur95
-This repo contains DSA batch-2 all notes and codes with approaches
+This repo contains DSA batch-2 all codes with approaches